HI Mailbag: Marshall “Major” Taylor

-Reader’s question:
+Reader’s Question:

 I recall that cyclist Marshall “Major” Taylor was born in Indianapolis.
 Do you have any details about his early years? ~ Caroline Cunningham, Los Angeles, California

-HI’s answer:
+HI’s Answer:

 Marshall Walter Taylor was an American cyclist who set numerous world records during his relatively short professional career.
-He was the first black cyclist to win a world championship in his own chosen profession and one of the first black athletes to win a world championship in any sport.
+He was the first black cyclist to win a world championship in his chosen profession and one of the first black athletes to win a world championship in any sport.

 Major Taylor quit racing in 1910, at the age of 32.
 In the late 1920s, estranged from his wife and daughter, he moved to Chicago.
 In 1928, he used what was left of the fortune he’d made in cycling to self-publish his autobiography, The Fastest Bicycle Rider in the World, but The Great Depression was on, and few people were buying books.